philipp-winterle/bs-toaster/README.md

 > After using Bootstrap Toasts is nice but affords a lot of work to make them dynamic I created a ESM module framework for using orgininal Toasts without any additional dependecies as icons or stuff.
 >
-> Simple create an instance of bs-toaster and create multiple toasts without any hussle with native Bootstrap 5! :muscle:
+> Simple create an instance of bs-toaster and create multiple toasts without any effort with native Bootstrap 5! :muscle:

 #### Feature Facts